kyma-project/kyma/docs/01-overview/main-areas/service-mesh/smsh-03-istio-sidecars-in-kyma.md

 Furthermore, Istio proxies improve tracing: Istio performs global tracing and forwards the data to [Kyma's tracing component](../../../01-overview/main-areas/observability/obsv-03-tracing-in-kyma.md) using the [Zipkin protocol](https://zipkin.io).
 Learn more about the process in [Tracing Architecture](../../../05-technical-reference/00-architecture/obsv-03-architecture-tracing.md).

-Kiali is another tool that to monitor the service mesh; and Kyma configures Istio to export metrics necessary to support Kiali features that facilitate managing, visualizing, and troubleshooting your service mesh.
+Kiali is another tool to monitor the service mesh; and Kyma configures Istio to export metrics necessary to support Kiali features that facilitate managing, visualizing, and troubleshooting your service mesh.
 Learn more about deploying Kiali to your Kyma cluster in our [Kiali example](https://github.com/kyma-project/examples/tree/main/kiali).

 Moreover, Kyma provides [Istio-specific Grafana dashboards](https://istio.io/latest/docs/ops/integrations/grafana/#configuration) for the [monitoring component](../../../05-technical-reference/00-architecture/obsv-01-architecture-monitoring.md).
 Together with metrics exposed by the Istio sidecar, you get better visibility into workloads and the mesh control plane performance.